Reactive Supervisory Control of Open Discrete-event Systems: The Existence of Supervisor

 \section{The Existence of Supervisor}

 The first question we ask is under what condition such a supervisor exists.
-In Ramadge-Wonham supervisory control of DES, the controllability of a specification is a necessary condition for the existence of a supervisor \cite{ramadge1989control}.
+In Ramadge-Wonham supervisory control of DES, the controllability of a specification is a necessary and sufficient condition for the existence of a supervisor \cite{ramadge1989control}.
 The conventional controllability of a language specification ${K}$, is defined with respect to uncontrollable events $\Sigma_u$, and the plant's internal language $\mathcal{L}(\mathcal{P})$ as $\overline{{K}}(\Sigma_u) \cap \mathcal{L}(\mathcal{P}) \subseteq \overline{{K}}$.
 Intuitively, this requirement asks if there is any prefix of the specification, $s \in \overline{K}$, that exists in the uncontrolled plant language $s \in \mathcal{L}(\mathcal{P})$, and is followed by an internal uncontrollable event $\sigma_u \in \Sigma_u$, $s\sigma_u$ also must be included in the specification, $s\sigma_u \in \overline{K}$, since the supervisor can not disable $\sigma_u$.
-In open DES setup however, the uncontrollability of a reactive specification not only depends on the internal uncontrollable events, but also can cause by an input word that enforces the execution of an undesired output event.
+In open DES setup however, the uncontrollability of a reactive specification not only depends on the internal uncontrollable events, but also can be caused by an input word that enforces the execution of an undesired output event.
+We therefore propose to formally define uncontrollable input-output set, denoted by $\Sigma^{io}_u$, that captures the plant output corresponding to the uncontrollable internal events.